 Okay, with all that talk out of the way, let’s now compare the details of the top managed WordPress hosting platforms out there:

-I hope this WordPress hosting comparison will come handy to you while looking for a managed WordPress host.
+I hope this WordPress hosting comparison will come in handy to you while looking for a managed WordPress host.
 Feel free to comment and let us know your opinions about any of the hosts featured here.